 - Take it one step at a time.
 It isn’t necessary to describe in the email announcement that the voter will first be prompted to login, then they will see the ballot and they may click the name of the candidate for biographical information and so on.
 All those things will be either explained at the point in the process where it’s relevant, or will be self-evident and not require any explanation.
 The first step is simply getting the voter to the ballot login page.
 Focus on that and not what comes after, because what comes after that will be handled by the voting software at the point and time when it has meaning to the voter.

-This is an easy thing to get right, but I think all too often, the person building an email feels he’s missing something or just not being thorough if not demonstrating his ability to write complete paragraphs made up of complete sentences.
+This is an easy thing to get right, but I think all too often, the person building an email feels they may be missing something or just can not resist the temptation to show off an ability to write elegant prose.
 That style of writing has its place, but not in an email announcing an election.
 Understand and respect the medium and you’ll appreciate that short bursts of text that are understood with only a quick scan of the email will be most effective.